I've lived here since 1992. Here's what I find interesting or cool in San Francisco.

 - Trendy: There are several thousand restaurants: only about 100 are the best.
 The trendy restaurants change very rapidly.
 They're also expensive.
 They don't want kids, tourists, Yelp reviews, or any reviews at all.
 If you think the CIA has something to do with spies, then don't go to these.

-- Tourist: Fairly good to really terrible.
+- Tourist: Fairly okay to really terrible.
 Terrible, as in expensive, poor quality, bad service.
 Best tip: ask your concierge.
 If your hostel doesn't have a concierge, go to one of the large hotels and ask the concierge.
 His recommendation will be based on your shoes: nice shoes, good place.
 Cheap shoes, cheap eats.
 Go for pizza in North Beach or lots of places around Union Square.
 There is also the Ferry Building, which has lots of super good small restaurants in a space where you can walk around for hours.
 Don't go to Chinese restaurants in SF; they're for tourists and generally bad.
 Spices (two locations, at Clement+6th or Clement + 8th) is good Sichuan.
 Real Chinese food is in Silicon Valley.
 Don't rely on the reviews in tourist guides; the restaurants paid for those.
 Generally, if it's in a tourist guide, it's not good.

 - Junk: Who cares?